ashkan-abbasi66/OCT-denoising-package/Readme.md

-## Some Examples
+## Examples

-There are some scripts to easily run the denoising methods on a dataset:

--
+You can easily run each method by the provided scripts:
-- `Run_benchmarks_dt2` runs the selected methods on the second dataset
+- `Run_benchmarks_dt1.m` runs the selected methods on the first dataset